zama-ai/tfhe-rs/tfhe/docs/shortint/parameters.md

 ### Generic bi-variate functions.

-The computations of bi-variate functions is based on a trick, _concatenating_ two ciphertexts into one.
-In the case where the carry buffer is not at least as large as the message one, this trick no longer works.
-Then, many bi-variate operations, such as comparisons cannot be correctly computed.
-The only exception concerns the multiplication.
+The computations of bi-variate functions is based on a trick: _concatenating_ two ciphertexts into one.
+Where the carry buffer is not at least as large as the message one, this trick no longer works.
+Many bi-variate operations, such as comparisons, then cannot be correctly computed.
+The only exception concerns multiplication.

 ### Multiplication.

-In the case of the multiplication, two algorithms are implemented: the first one relies on the bi-variate function trick, where the other one is based on the [quarter square method](https://en.wikipedia.org/wiki/Multiplication\_algorithm#Quarter\_square\_multiplication).
-In order to correctly compute a multiplication, the only requirement is to have at least one bit of carry (i.e., using parameter sets PARAM\_MESSAGE\_X\_CARRY\_Y with Y>=1).
-This method is, in general, slower than using the other one.
-Note that using the `smart` version of the multiplication automatically chooses which algorithm is used depending on the chosen parameters.
+In the case of multiplication, two algorithms are implemented: the first one relies on the bi-variate function trick, where the other one is based on the [quarter square method](https://en.wikipedia.org/wiki/Multiplication\_algorithm#Quarter\_square\_multiplication).
+To correctly compute a multiplication, the only requirement is to have at least one bit of carry (i.e., using parameter sets PARAM\_MESSAGE\_X\_CARRY\_Y with Y>=1).
+This method is slower than using the other one.
+Using the `smart` version of the multiplication automatically chooses which algorithm is used depending on the chosen parameters.

 ## User-defined parameter sets

-Beyond the predefined parameter sets, it is possible to define new parameter sets.
+It is possible to define new parameter sets.
 To do so, it is sufficient to use the function `unsecure_parameters()` or to manually fill the `Parameter` structure fields.

 For instance: